frederic-perez/AmE-dictionary/data/dictionary.md

 __mirth__ _n_ :five: Gladness and merriment, especially when expressed by laughter. _Syn_ glee, gleefulness, hilarity, mirthfulness
 __mirthful__
 __misadventure__ _n_ An instance of misfortune.
+__misanthropic__ _adj_ Characterized by a hatred or mistrustful scorn for humankind. _Syn_ cynical _Perhaps rendered more misanthropic by the infirmities that come with years upon a ship, she had made up her mind to kill all hands at once._
 __misbegotten__ _adj_
 __miscarriage__ _n_
 __miscarry__ _v_